bootdotdev/blog/content/stories/asynchronous-flows-and-webhooks.md

 environment if you're interested in doing some more digging.

 #### Retries

 When a webhook call fails, you'll need to retry it at a later time.
 Most **retry policies** have an [exponential backoff](https://medium.com/gympass/handling-failed-webhooks-with-exponential-backoff-72d2e01017d7).
 In our example, this would be implemented in the `external` API.

 #### Refactor logic into a controller

 Our implementation currently has all the logic in the `routes.ts` file.
 Consider refactoring the logic into a controller.
 You can see an example of this with the `AuthorizationsController`.

 #### Write some tests

 No pull request is complete without tests!
 Feel free to write some.

 #### Implement idempotency

 [Learn about idempotency](https://nickabbene.com/idempotency-to-prevent-duplicates), and implement a middleware for idempotent requests.

 #### Validate the payload of the request

 What happens if we hit our webhook without the variables we expect?
 Can we handle it more gracefully?

 #### Optimize your database, [add indices](https://www.codecademy.com/article/sql-indexes)

 Our webhook queries the database on the `documentId` field, which is not an index.
-If we had many items in the database, they query would be slow.
+If we had many items in the database, the query would be slow.